Our "Savage Cats" Program

 Medical: spayed and neutered, received rabies and FVRCP vaccines, de-wormed, tested negative for FIV/FeLV, microchipped

 Their story: We rescued the Bread Basket kittens from the Foxborough apartment complex in Savage in August 2025.
 They spent the first few months of their life in survival mode and they are each coming along at their own pace with their human socialization in their foster home.
-Their instinct is to hide, but they all so curious and on the cusp of being the care-free kittens they deserve to be.
+Their instinct is to hide, but they are so curious and on the cusp of being the care-free kittens they deserve to be.

 They enjoy each other a lot, but they CAN be adopted separately into homes who already have another playful cat friend.
 It is important for most kittens' socialization and their daily quality of life that they have another cat around.